Arinzeike/DEVOPS/README.md

 If you see a list of databases, then you have successfully completed the project and deployed a fully functional MySQL Client-Server setup.

 ![Alt text](<CLIENT-SERVER ARCHITECTURE WITH MYSQL/IMAGES/show database.png>)

+### Conclusion
+You have successfully created a database and a user in your MySQL server.
+These steps allow you to manage your database and user permissions effectively.
+You can now proceed with any SQL operations on your database using the newly created user.